Dad's Army at 50! Radio Times celebrates 50 years of the comedy classic

 Now approaching its 50th birthday on 31 July, the show still regularly attracts two million to BBC2 thanks to its Saturday-night reruns, a stunning feat in today’s multichannel world.
 Gold has joined in the fun by showing repeats on weekdays, and as channel director Gerald Casey says, “Dad’s Army continues to show why it’s considered one of the finest sitcoms of all time, entertaining audiences and continually winning legions of new fans.”

-So by way of a tribute to the veteran sitcom written by Jimmy Perry and David Croft, Radio Times has produced a 114-page bookazine (order details below), full of pictures taken at the time by RT’s staff photographer Don Smith, the memories of cast and crew, and reviews of all the episodes and Christmas sketches.
+So by way of a tribute to the veteran sitcom written by Jimmy Perry and David Croft, Radio Times has produced a 116-page bookazine (order details below), full of pictures taken at the time by RT’s staff photographer Don Smith, the memories of cast and crew, and reviews of all the episodes and Christmas sketches.
 There’s even a foreword by Ian Lavender, now 72, who played Private Frank Pike.

 Dad’s Army at 50!
-A Radio Times Tribute to the Classic Series is available from WH Smith from 28 March.
-Look out for more details about how to order soon
+A Radio Times Tribute to the Classic Series is available to buy from WH Smith and online here.
+You can also order it by calling 03330 160 730, quoting RTBKS.

 We came across so many warm and evocative images that, inevitably, some had to remain in our extensive archive, such as the following picture taken on 6 May 1968, capturing the cast at ease during the dress rehearsal for the first-season story The Enemy within the Gates.